Dem-guy/Turning-up-for-the-Races/README.md

 Shortcomings aside, this analysis has provided evidence that citizens are more likely to vote in close elections, and therefore finds itself in line with the previous findings works such as that of Blais and Dobrzynska (1998) and Cancela and Geys (2016), even if the projected influence of closeness on turnout appears to be small.
 While more research is needed to explain under which condition closeness may play a greater or lesser role, determining the validity of the association is a necessary and relevant first step.

 ## Usage

+Data is already preprocessed in the Turning-up-for-the-Races.Rmd file.
+Preprocessing can be run sepeartly if desired with the Preprocessing.Rmd (Note: V-Dem-CY-Core-v13.csv.zip will need ot be unziped forst)

 ### 1. Clone the Repository

 ```bash